cash stack icon

 What is a Junior ISA?

 A Junior ISA (JISA) is a tax-free savings account for children under the age of 18, introduced by the UK Government in 2011 as a replacement for the Child Trust Fund (CTF).
+With the annual limit allowing you to save or invest up to £9,000 per year, Junior ISAs are designed to offer a tax-free savings pot that cannot be accessed until the child turns 18.

 Key features of a Junior ISA

-• You can make an annual contribution of up to £9,000 into your child’s account
+• You can make an annual contribution of up to £9,000 into your child’s account.

 • Contributions can be made by anyone, so long as the total amount paid in doesn’t exceed the £9,000 annual limit

-• All interest is earned free from tax
+• All interest is earned free from tax.

-• The child cannot access the funds until they turn 18, though they can take control of the account at 16
+• The child cannot access the funds until they turn 18, though they can take control of the account at 16.

-• Parents or guardians will manage the account until the child takes over
+• Parents or guardians will manage the account until the child takes over.

 Types of Junior ISAs: Cash vs. Stocks and Shares ISAs